WordPress care plans - your site properly looked after

 - Google Search Console monitoring

-For WooCommerce stores, booking-enabled sites, or businesses that need development hours on tap.
+For WooCommerce stores, booking-enabled sites, or businesses that need a developer on tap.

 - Everything in Professional